17 October 2021 - 9am

 CANCELLATION OR POSTPONEMENT

-If in the unlikely event the race has to be cancelled or postponed due to reasons beyond our control, entry fees will not be refundable.
+If in the unlikely event the race has to be cancelled for another reason beyond the organisers control (other than Covid 19) entry fees will not be refundable.

 If, for whatever reason you are unable to run, please download and complete this Transfer Form, and send it back to Sport Systems digitally to email@example.com or via post to the address on the top of the back page